What is a Pre-Existing Condition?

 If the term “pre-existing conditions” sounds somewhat vague and advantageous for the insurance companies, it can potentially become even more biased in the insurer's favor if you have the misfortune to become injured or ill.

 Even if you do have a pre-existing condition and disclosed it to your insurance company when you applied for an insurance policy, this does not mean you are automatically disqualified from insurance benefits if your condition becomes worse because of injury.
 While it is often the strategy of the insurer, or its attorneys, to deny your claim, there is a legal basis for you to collect payment.
-The United States Supreme Court has ruled that, even when a person has a pre-existing condition, if an injury or accident aggravates that condition and makes it worse, the person(s) responsible for the injury or accident are liable.
+Even when a person has a pre-existing condition, The United States Supreme Court has ruled that if an injury or accident aggravates that condition and makes it worse, the person(s) responsible for the injury or accident are liable.

 Another murky area of pre-existing conditions that insurers (or their attorneys) make use of is when a person's pre-existing condition is asymptomatic (he or she has no symptoms) and an accident causes symptoms to flare up.
 While the insurer may attempt to refuse payment because a pre-existing condition existed, courts in the United States have ruled Defendants are liable to the injured person for triggering symptoms or aggravating the asymptomatic pre-existing condition.